 The answers to those questions are the key to your future.
 Stop focusing on the spouse’s abuse, addiction, adultery and get down to YOUR why is the pivotal point.

 On one hand I knew Jesus was the only one who could carry me through the pain.
 I had nothing.
 I often contemplated suicide.
 My life was hanging by a thread.
 I was certain that Christ alone could rescue me.

 On the other hand the overwhelming sense of failure and shame tempted me to run from the Holy One.
-The world called me anesthetize my agony with things that worked in the “good ole days.”
-Like a mouse in a maze, I would dart toward Him and then run away from Him, in fear.
+Haunting thoughts called me anesthetize my agony with things that worked in the “good ole days.”
+Like a mouse in a maze, I would dart toward God and then run away from Him, in fear.

 Fortunately, my Almighty Daddy loves me and He never let go.
 He worked overtime to woo me back into His loving embrace.
 He became the faithful Husband I lost.
 He declared, “I will make you my wife forever, showing you righteousness and justice, unfailing love and compassion.
 I will be faithful to you and make you mine, and you will finally know me as the Lord.”
 (Hosea 2:19-20 NLT)

 I totally understand that divorce is a difficult subject for the church.
 We don’t want to minimize or ignore God’s commands or give the impression that marriage is temporary commitment.
 Divorce has long term painful consequences whether you initiated it or not.
 No one knows that better than I do.